Google workers walk out to protest office harassment, inequality

 Rubin denied the allegation in the story, which he also said contained “wild exaggerations” about his compensation.
 Google did not dispute the report.

 The report energized a months-long movement inside Google to increase diversity, improve treatment of women and minorities and ensure the company upholds its motto of “don’t be evil” as it expands.
-[L1N1QY20R]

 Much of the organizing earlier this year was internal, including petition drives, brainstorming sessions with top executives and training from the workers’ rights group Coworker.org.